marioemmanuel/bibliotek/README.md

 ### Installation

-- Copy bibliotek binary to /usr/local/bin
+- Copy `bibliotek` binary to `/usr/local/bin` -or any other binary location-
-- Choose a deployment folder anywhere in your filesystem
+- Choose a deployment folder anywhere in your filesystem -suggested `/var/bibliotek`-
-- Ensure that the folder contains `content` subfolder with your folder structure and markdown files.
+- Ensure that the folder `/var/bibliotek` contains `content` subfolder with your folder structure and markdown files.
-- Ensure that the folder contains `static` with the files provided.
+- Ensure that the folder `/var/bibliotek` contains `static` with the files provided.
 Those can be customised.

 ### Running

+Before Installing you can just test Bibliotek from the very same folder:

 ```
 cd bibliotek
 ./bibliotek -path .
 ```

-or
+After installing:

 ```
-./bibliotek -path "/my/path"
+bibliotek -path "/var/bibliotek"
 ```

 ### Development Status